chuckularone/WeatherCharts/README.md

 - And Wordpress

 ### To do:
-- [ ] Archive daily charts for future retrieval
+- [X] Archive daily charts for future retrieval
 - [ ] Develop a way to select and scan past charts
 - [ ] Develop a way to combine data from a date range into a single chart.

 20251114 CJM - Recovered scripts after accidental delete.
-               Moved files from /scriptdir to /scriptdir/weatherstuff
+               Moved files from /scriptdir to /scriptdir/weatherstuff 20260502 CJM - Finally chacking in changes to push daily data to a SQLite database